Kafito/Sammelsurium/fuzzykeepass.d/README.md

 So I took this as an opportunity for exploration and implement a fuzzy matching logic.

-The common way to implement this is to use the [Levenshtein Distance]( https://en.wikipedia.org/wiki/Levenshtein_distance), but I stumbled over a [regex based implementation] (https://j11y.io/javascript/fuzzy-scoring-regex-mayhem/).
+The common way to implement this is to use the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance), but I stumbled over a [regex based implementation](https://j11y.io/javascript/fuzzy-scoring-regex-mayhem/).
 However, I did not like the fact that a RegEx needed to be build up for each entry in my database, which sounded a bit to excessive.

-I found a way to invert the matching logic, such that the regex is now build for the search string, and all entries are matched against the search string instead.
+I found a way to invert the matching logic, such that the RegEx is now build for the search string, and all entries are matched against the search string instead.

 This simple scheme worked well enough for me, and this tool has been my regular driver for accessing my passwords in headless scenarios since then.

-> *NOTE*
+> **NOTE**
 >
 > This tool was implemented in early 2018, the situation around tooling may have changed since then.